plandex-ai/plandex/README.md

 - 🏎️ Run tasks in the background or work on multiple tasks in parallel.
 - 🎛️ Try different models and model settings, then compare results.

+## Limitations 🤷‍♂️

+- Plandex is only as smart as the underlying model.
+As long as the best AI models are still making all kinds of mistakes when coding, Plandex will also make mistakes.
+Used judiciously, Plandex can provide a huge boost to your productivity, but as with any other AI-based tool, you shouldn't expect perfect results.
+Always review a plan carefully before applying changes, especially if security is involved.
+Plandex is deliberately designed to get you 90-99% of the way there rather than 100%.

+- Due to the error-prone nature of LLMs, automatically applied file updates are also far from perfect.
+While it's likely these can be improved over time (contributions welcome!!), and **will** be improved over time as models get smarter, be prepared for occasional updates that aren't quite right.
+Use the `plandex changes` command to review pending updates in a TUI.
+If a file update has mistakes, make those changes yourself with copy-and-paste and reject the file in the TUI.

 ## Get started 🚀

 If you don't have an OpenAI account, first [sign up here.](https://platform.openai.com/signup)